tinythings/logjet/doc/manpage/ljd.1.md

 ## replay

-Read ordered `.logjet` files from a directory and blast the stored OTLP log payloads into OTLP collectors.
+Read ordered `.logjet` files from a directory and blast the stored OTLP payloads into OTLP collectors.

 Example: